museomix/museomix.org/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 php_value auto_prepend_file none<br />
 php_value auto_append_file none<br />
 This will solve your issue or get support from hosting if you didn’t have sufficient permission.

+For more FAQ, you can refer [here](https://www.smackcoders.com/wordpress-products-faq.html).

 == Changelog ==
+= 3.10.0 =
+* Improvements: Can export any number of records from WordPress site.
+* Fixed: Issue in ACF relationship field export.
 = 3.9.4 =
 * Improvements: Duplicate image handling.
 Option to skip or rename image as imagename-number if image name is same as existing media image name.
 = 3.9.3 =